marek-miller/quest-bind/README.md

 In the typical case when it's the numerical computation that dominates the CPU usage, and not API calls, there should be no discernible difference in performance between programs calling QuEST routines directly and analogous applications using `quest_bind`.
-Remember, however, to enable compiler optimizations by running your code using the `--release` profile:
+Remember, however, to enable optimizations for both `quest-bind` and `QuEST` by compiling your code using the "release" profile:

 ```sh
 cargo run --release